ProgrammerNammer/DSC-react/README.md

 ## Want to have your own take on the design?
 1. Fork the Repository
 2. Create a new branch.
-On the Git Bash `git checkout -b branch-name`
+On the Git Bash, it can be achieved via `git checkout -b branch-name`
 3. Make the appropriate changes
-4. Commit your changes
+4. Commit your changes to your local repository.
+On the Git Bash, it can be achieved via `git add *`, then `git commit -m "Message Here"`
+5. Push your updated local repository to your remote repository.
+On the Git Bash, it can be achieved via `git push origin branch-name`
+6. Open a Pull Request

 ## Features To-Be-Implemented
 * Colored Word Carousel